jasonlee27/alict/README.md

 S<sup>2</sup>LCT is an automated linguistic capability-based testing framework for NLP models.
 In this implementation, we generate testcases for sentiment analysis task.
 Seed test cases are generated from SST dataset(https://nlp.stanford.edu/sentiment/).
 In the future, multiple tasks and multiple searching datasets are implemented for the S<sup>2</sup>LCT.
+You can find more results of S<sup>2</sup>LCT at the project website(https://sites.google.com/view/dotjasons2lct/home).

 ## Prerequisites
 This application is written for ```Python>3.7.11```.
 All requirements are listed in ```requirements.txt```, and they are installed by pip with the following command.